 Always consult with your doctor before trying any kind of supplement or alternative medicine.
 Peppermint is an herb that has long been used to combat digestive problems.
 Try sipping a cup of peppermint tea when gas is bothering you, but be aware that this may also cause heartburn.

 Sometimes stress makes the symptoms of IBS worse and may even be one cause of the disorder.
-Any treatment reduces your stress may help reduce your symptoms.
+Any treatment that reduces your stress may help diminish your symptoms.
 Try yoga, meditation, acupuncture, or even hypnosis with the help of trained professionals.

-Bacteria that live in your gut and help you digest food are called probiotics.
-A lack of these little bugs in your digestive tract may actually be part of the cause of your IBS.
-You can get a healthy dose of probiotics in yogurt with live and active cultures, which may help reduce gas.
+Bacteria that live in your gut and help you digest food are called commensal organisms or normal microflora.
+A lack or abnormal collection of these little bugs in your digestive tract may actually be part of the cause of your IBS.
+Probiotics are bacteria and/or yeast that are consumed and believed to improve health.
+In the gut, these probiotics are believed to help restore the balance of “good” normal microflora.
+The American College of Gastroenterology now recommends eating food with probiotics to help reduce bloating and gas.
+You can get a healthy dose of probiotics in yogurt with live and active cultures.
 If eating yogurt is ineffective, talk to your doctor about a probiotic supplement and how much you should be taking in each day.